-I loved studying English and the structure of
+I loved studying English and the structure of language at GCSE, but didn't want to focus on literature.
+English Language is a brilliant option, expertly taught."

-the structure of language at GCSE, but didn't want to focus on literature.
-English Language is a brilliant option, expertly taught." - Adam Hunter
+- Adam Hunter

 The A-Level is assessed through 80% examination and 20% coursework.